 My love of small, precisely crafted pieces was fuelled as a child upon my first visit to that marvel of miniature engineering, the Queen's Dollhouse at Windsor Castle.
 Tiny masterpieces have always tugged at my heartstrings and were a way to realize my creative visions.

-After years of making miniature silver and enamel sculptural pieces, I completely changed mediums.
-Early in 2016 a serious neck injury exacerbated by bending over to work forced me to speed up what I had been contemplating for a while.
+After years of making miniature silver and enamel sculptural pieces I suffered a repetitive strain injury that forced me to speed up what I had been contemplating for a while, a change in medium.
 I was increasingly drawn to my sketches often used as a first step in my sculptural pieces, and began to develop those further.

 I knew I didn’t want the illustrations to stand alone.
-They needed some sort of medium to highlight the dream like state they existed in in my head.
+They needed some sort of medium to highlight the dream like state in which they existed in my mind.
 At that time I started exploring encaustic, and have since developed methods to incorporate the two.

 As with my initial silver and enamel work, I have sought out teachers throughout Canada and the United States to help me hone my skills.
-I seek to perfect traditional encaustic techniques, then take them and apply them in interesting ways to achieve my artistic goals.
+I seek to perfect traditional encaustic techniques before modifying them to achieve my artistic goals.

 For the past 10 years I have shown my art at large and small shows in Ontario, including the Toronto Outdoor Art Exhibition and the One of A Kind Show.